maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Access and data portability:

-You have the right to request a copy of all information that is collected, processed and stored about you by the Me GbR at any time.
+You have the right to request a copy of all information that is collected, processed and stored about you by the Clarity UG at any time.
 This also applies to the recipients or categories of recipients to whom this data is passed on as well as the purpose and duration of storage.

 ###### Correction and deletion: